Quantum Geometric Confinement and Dynamical Transmission in Grushin Cylinder: Uniformly fibred extensions of

-These are fibred extensions in the sense discussed in the end of Sect.~\ref{sec:genextscrHa}, namely extensions obtained by taking the direct sum, fibre by fibre, of a self-adjoint extension of $A_\alpha(k)$, and therefore with conditions of self-adjointness that do not couple different fibres, which in addition display the following kind of uniformity.
+The focus now is on extensions that on the one hand are \emph{fibred}, in the sense discussed in the end of Sect.~\ref{sec:genextscrHa}, hence reduced as the direct sum of self-adjoint extensions of $A_\alpha(k)$ on each fibre, and therefore with conditions of self-adjointness that do not couple different fibres, and which \emph{in addition} display the following kind of uniformity.

 Let us recall that a generic fibred extension acts on each fibre as a generic self-adjoint realisation of $A_\alpha(k)$ that belongs to one of the families of the classification of Theorem \ref{thm:bifibre-extensions}, and is therefore parametrised (apart when it is $A_{\alpha,F}(k)$) by one real parameter or four real parameters.
 Such extension types and extension parameters may differ fibre by fibre, say, parameter $\gamma^{(k_1)}$ for an extension of type $\mathrm{I_R}$ or $\mathrm{I_L}$ or $\mathrm{II}_{a_k}$ on the $k_1$-th fibre, and parameters $\gamma_1^{(k_2)},\dots,\gamma_4^{(k_2)}$ for an extension of type $\mathrm{III}$ on the $k_2$-th fibre.